A Provençale River Adventure.

 Today is a rest day!
 If you are not traveling with your own car, a transfer will bring you a transfer to the caves Chauvet, where you can visit ancient rock paintings.
 Afterwards, you are best off grabbing your swimming clothes and spending a relaxed afternoon on the Ardeche’s river bank.

 Vallon-Pont-d’Arc - Sauze

 After yesterday’s quiet day, you set off back in your canoe today!
 Soon after you start today’s stage you will reach the well-known Charlemagne rapids.
 Take your time and watch this section from the river bank first because it is much more demanding than anything else you have done up to now.
 But don’t worry: the journey through the rapids is great fun for both beginners and advanced canoeists.
 Another highlight is the journey past the famous Pont d'Arc.
 This stony arch is really breath-taking especially when viewing it from the water.
 The river takes you further on to a marked biviac site.
 You will spend the night here outdoors!
 If the weather is bad, there is one large tent available for all canoeists.
 In the early morning, you will set off in your canoe and enjoy the last kilometres canoeing along the Ardeche.
 At the end of your tour, you will then be brought to Vallon Pon d’Arc.

-- 6 overnight stays in a two-man tent, 1 overnight stay in a Biwak (Day 6 and 7)
+- 6 overnight stays in a two-man tent, 1 overnight stay in a Biwak (Day 6)

 - Day 6 Lunch and Dinner

 - Canoe with equipment

 - Visit the Chauvet grottoes (transfer included if you need)